Frequently Asked Questions (FAQ)

 Q: Who can stay at The Children’s Inn at NIH?

-A: Patients enrolled in pediatric protocols at the National Institutes of Health who are 25-years-old or younger, and their families, are eligible to stay at The Children’s Inn.
+A: Patients enrolled in pediatric protocols at the National Institutes of Health who are patients 29 years and younger, and their families, are eligible to stay at The Children’s Inn.

 Q: How can I book a reservation to stay at The Inn?